jessicamcg/dnd-npc-tracker/README.md

 ## Further Development

-### Dice Limit

--   Need to add a realistice dice limit

 ### Username Validation

 -   Unique username validation works but user feedback for error cannot differentiate from server issue or non-unique username.
 Error needs to be parsed in the backend to send appropriate error response.